 What is Windows Server and how it differs from Windows Desktop?

-Windows operating system is one of the popular OS available all around.
+The Windows operating system is one of the most popular OSs available worldwide.
 Microsoft provides both desktop and server versions of Windows.
-If you look at any of these two for the first time, they would seem similar, however, are used for different purposes.
+If you look at either of these two for the first time, they would seem similar; however, they are used for different purposes.

-Windows 10 is a handy operating system that fits the daily usage category, however, Windows Server is used to manage computers, services, and files.
-If you are confused, which will suit your needs, then read on and decide which one will be apt for you.
+Windows 10 is a handy operating system that fits the daily usage category; however, Windows Server is used to manage computers, services, and files.
+If you are confused about which will suit your needs, then read on and decide which one will be appropriate for you.

 Similarities